-“It makes no sense for us to enter a new era with old ideas and an old language… our relationship with information technology began with the importation of technology, and we interact with it as it were simply a replacement part or tool we can swap for another.
+It makes no sense for us to enter a new era with old ideas and an old language… our relationship with information technology began with the importation of technology, and we interact with it as it were simply a replacement part or tool we can swap for another.
 We have failed to integrate the essence of this new technology into our mindsets and our lives.
 We merely see it as a means to an end, and we fail to regard it in a way that would transform our teaching and learning, our cultural and artistic production, our literary and artistic criticism, and our culture and sciences.
-We have not attempted to entrench these technologies into our Arab education.”
+We have not attempted to entrench these technologies into our Arab education.

-This quote illustrates how the Arab digital literature crisis is connected to the culture of Arab society on many levels: the concepts of writing and innovation in the technological era, the perception of technology and the degree to which it is assimilated and accepted, and the ability to work with it.
+This quote illustrates how the Arab digital literature crisis is connected to the culture of Arab society on many levels: the concepts of writing and innovation in the technological era; the perception of technology and the degree to which it is assimilated and accepted; and the ability to work with it.
 Given that digital literature requires development in all of these domains, it will take a long time for it to develop in Arab society.

 This study suggests that the main problem is that Arab societies import technology rather than produce it themselves.
-This means that technology is foreign to the Arab world rather than a native to it, and that assimilating it is therefore a difficult and slow process because it requires creating a new mindset.
+This means that technology is foreign to the Arab world rather than a native to it and that assimilating it is therefore a difficult and slow process because it requires creating a new mindset.
 After all, innovation comes from one’s innermost thoughts and feelings.

 Based on what has previously been stated, we can say that digital literature is a form of literature that is particular to the age of technology in the West as the result of its global successes.
 In the Arab world, on the other hand, it is merely an imported good that does not fit with a culture that is not fundamentally built upon technology.
-If you are not technological advanced, it is hard to think in a technological manner!
+If you are not technologically advanced, it is hard to think in a technological manner!
 This remains the greatest challenge.

-The problem is not the Arab mindset itself—quite the contrary, since Arabs proved their flexibility, receptivity to change and willingness to look beyond the familiar centuries ago.
-However, it must be produced natively, not consumed, it must be indigenous, not imitative, as was the case during the Golden Age.
+The problem is not the Arab mindset itself – quite the contrary, since Arabs proved their flexibility, receptivity to change, and willingness to look beyond the familiar centuries ago.
+However, it must be produced natively, not consumed; it must be indigenous, not imitative, as was the case during the Golden Age.

-Therefore, while researchers eagerly await the rise of Arab digital literature, they must be aware that it is difficult for a culture to “wear another culture’s clothing”, and even harder for it to be proud to do so.
+Therefore, while researchers eagerly await the rise of Arab digital literature, they must be aware that it is difficult for a culture to “wear another culture’s clothing” and even harder for it to be proud to do so.
 Therefore, the development of Arab digital literature will take a long time, since Arab societies need to develop the technological culture necessary to interact with and adapt to these changes in a natural instead of imitative or subordinate way.

 Political/national factors

 Politics play a major role in preventing the development of digital Arabic literature.
 The Arab world is today consumed by much bigger crises and problems than that of digital literature!
 The Arab peoples are struggling for liberation and to determine their futures.
 The current moment is one of life or death, so how could they think about creativity and innovation?
-The events in Syria, Egypt, Iraq and Palestine, for example, illustrate how creative movements are unable to flourish.
+The events in Syria, Egypt, Iraq, and Palestine, for example, illustrate how creative movements are unable to flourish.
 In these circumstances, it is almost impossible for digital literature to find the breathing space it needs to thrive!
 We will provide a brief example to illustrate this in more depth.